joe-parker-naber/brighthr-tech-task/readme.md

 - The performance issues mainly affected automated testing speed, not the user experience.
 Automation often exposes timing issues that are less noticeable to end users.

 ## Overall, improving selector consistency and addressing performance bottlenecks would make automated testing more efficient and reliable.

+## Improvments/suggestions

+- Caching the playwright install should be the first major improvement, while this was added to the workflow, there is currently a bug with webpack that causes the browser to be unable to open. there are workarounds wherein you would install each browser in turn and check the cache for each browser at a time but this is quite involved and brings no value at this scale so for now the workflow changes are commented out
+- Intercepts/mocking should be something that should be improved too, this would vastly reduce brittleness and reduce test flake, especially as the suit grows
+- Consistent test IDs in the application itself so that we do not have to rely on selectors using just div, classes of element text

 ## Troubleshooting